NTTCom-MS/eyp-mysql/README.md

 }
 ```

-*Note: Once cluster is bootstraped we need to change bootstrap to false in the primary node*
+*Note: As per xtradbcluster requirement, once a cluster is bootstraped we need to change bootstrap variable to false in the primary node*

-### backup scripts
+### Backup scripts

 install backup script using xtrabackup tool for **cluster1** instance: